Popular now on KPCC

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Monday, April 22, and here is what's happening in Los Angeles:
+Today is Thursday, July 18, and here is what's happening in Southern California politics:

 The LA Weekly profiles newly elected Compton mayor Aja Brown.
 "Brown, who took office on July 2, is like no mayor Compton has seen before — nor, for that matter, any city in L.A.’s tattered old southeast suburbs," according to the Weekly.

 The Washington DC-based Police Foundation is reviewing law enforcement's response to the crime spree of Christopher Dorner, reports the Daily News.
 "Good, bad or ugly, we want to know what we did right, what we did wrong, and what we can do better in the future," said LAPD Commander Andy Smith.

 How can Los Angeles get its voters to the polls? (map)

 KPCC has embarked on a series called Project Citizen, which looks at the rights, responsibilities, traditions and privileges that come with being a citizen.
 Among them is the right to vote.
 But fewer than one in four Angelenos voted in the May 21 election for mayor.
 That was an all-time low for the city, which is causing concerned parties to look at how to boost participation in local government.
 (Explore L.A. voter turnout in our interactive map.)

 Every four years, when it's time to elect a president or governor, Ben Calderwood is at the polls.
 The freelance writer is a consistent voter — except when it comes to the local ballot.